Getting Started with Sonador

 The platform is composed of tools to:

-Client libraries and ready to use Docker images for JupyterLab and other Data Science tools enable the creation of analytic applications which use medical imaging data.
+- Provide ready to use Docker images for applications such as JupyterLab, Apache AirFlow, Apache Kafka, and other tools to enable the creation of analytic applications which use medical imaging data.

 Container Development Environment